 For private investment, a letter as detailed in Section 9.4.e.11 must be submitted with the proposal.
 Additionally, the awardee must provide evidence of funds receipt within 90 days of award and provide it to the Government Agreements Officer.
 It is anticipated Phase II efforts with Federal second phase commitments will be awarded via FAR-based fixed price contracts.
-Proposed efforts with private investment will be awarded via OTs for Prototype.
+Proposed efforts with private investment may be awarded via Firm Fixed Price FAR-based contracts or OTs for Prototype.
+Award type determination is at the Contracting Officer's discretion.